 Among those converted to the message and the person of Almighty God was Zhao Weishan (b.
 1951), a native of the Heilongjiang Province in China, who was at that time a leader in an independent branch of the Shouters movement.
 He was later recognized as the Man Used by the Holy Spirit, and the Priest of the Church of Almighty God.
 The Church of Almighty God is personally led and shepherded by the person it recognizes as Almighty God, while Zhao Weishan is cooperating with the work of Almighty God, and is in charge of the administrative affairs of the Church.
-There are only a handful of photographs of both Yang and Zhao, allegedly taken many years ago and whose authenticity is disputed by the Church and cannot be proved.
+There are only a handful of photographs of both Yang and Zhao, allegedly taken many years ago and whose authenticity cannot be proved.

 In the mid-1990s, a harsh repression targeted both the Shouters and the Church of Almighty God, whose theological differences were not necessarily clear to the Chinese authorities.
 Both were included in the first list of xie jiao, published in 1995.
 The Chinese expression xie jiao is translated in Chinese official documents into English as “evil cults” or “destructive cults.”
 The translation, however, is wrong, and is connected to an attempt to argue that the problem of “destructive cults” is not only Chinese, but international.
 In fact, the notion of xie jiao was born in the Ming period, and a more correct translation is “heterodox teachings.”
 What teachings were “heterodox” was determined by the Emperor, and lists of xie jiao were based on both theological and political grounds.
 For example, Christianity as a whole was classified as a xie jiao in 1725, but taken out of the list in 1842, due to Western political and military pressure.
 The Republican and Communist governments inherited this old notion and policy.